T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Sometimes a LDAP server only provides attributes like 'sn' and 'givenName', but not 'displayName' or another practial combination of multiple attributes - than it is difficult to search for 'firstname' *and* (=human AND) 'lastname'.
 E.g. 'John Doe', results to search like `(|(sn=*John Doe*)(givenName=*John Doe*))` which will be probably always be empty.
-Instead, the user input has to be splitted in token and the search string has to repeated for every token.
+Instead, the user input has to be split in token and the search string has to repeated for every token.

 * *Form.parameter* or *FormElement.parameter*: